Addition and Differentiation of ZX-diagrams: Addition of ZX-diagrams

-We provide in this section a general construction for such a diagram.
-As pointed out in \cite{jeandel2019} for the definition of normal forms in the $\ZX$-calculus, one can inductively define the addition on `controlled' versions of the diagrams.
+The key ingredient is to use controlled versions of the original diagrams, rather than the original diagrams.
+As pointed out in \cite{normal_form_nancy}, one can inductively define the addition on 'controlled' versions of the diagrams.
 A controlled version of a diagram $D_0$ is roughly speaking a diagram with an extra input such that when this extra input is set to $|1\rangle$ the diagram behaves as $D_0$ and when it is set to $|0\rangle$ the diagram behaves as a neutral diagram.
-In order to construct controlled versions, we pass by controlled states:
+Roughly speaking, the addition procedure puts controlled versions of two diagrams aside and plugs a diagram corresponding to $const(|10\rangle + |01\rangle)$ to the inputs.

+To build a controlled version of a diagram our construction uses \textit{controlled states} originally introduced in \cite{normal_form_nancy}.